 - A domestic right of refusal to implement new EEA law into its own domestic law

-Common Market 2.0 would restore policy- making power in a wide variety of areas, end direct effect and direct applicability of European Law, ensure British influence in theshaping of Single Market regulations and end the jurisdiction of the ECJ.
-Contrary to how the EEA is often misrepresented, the UK would have a voice, vote and right of refusal over proposed new EEA law.
+Common Market 2.0 would restore policy-making power in a wide variety of areas, end direct effect and direct applicability of European Law, ensure British influence in the shaping of Single Market regulations and end the jurisdiction of the ECJ.
+The UK would have a voice, vote and right of refusal over proposed new EEA law.

-One treaty – two independent jurisdictions The EEA Agreement is not ‘EU’ law, it is its own stand-alone body of international law which covers two separate and independent jurisdictions (rather like law covering the whole of the UK covers the separate jurisdictions of the UK).
-This means as a continuing signatory state to the EEA Agreement, the law would actually be “our” law, because it would belong equally to all the contracting parties irrespective of whether they are EU or EFTA member states.
-Just as EU law is currently “our” law because it belongs equally to all the contracting parties – and is adopted with all of them having a full say.
-But EEA law follows EU law, voluntarily in theory but unavoidably in practice in almost all cases.
+EU law is currently “our” law because it belongs equally to all the contracting parties – and is adopted with all of them having a full say.
+But EEA law simply follows EU law, voluntarily in theory but unavoidably in practice in almost all cases.
 This is because the whole point of the EEA is that the non-EU countries involved have agreed to enact legislation similar to that passed in the EU, notably in the areas of consumer protection, environment, company law, social policy and statistics.

 ECJ Jurisdiction ends

-Under Common Market 2.0 we would still leave the oversight of the ECJ but would come under the jurisdiction of the EFTA court.
+Under Common Market 2.0 we would still leave the oversight of the ECJ and come under the jurisdiction of the EFTA court.
 The EFTA Court is a separate and independent court covering a separate and independent jurisdiction.
-And contrary to what many believe, except for decisions pre-dating the EEA Agreement in 1994, the EFTA court is not obliged to “follow” the decisions of the ECJ.
-This again is similar to how the English courts are not obliged to follow the decisions of the Scottish courts.
+Except for decisions pre-dating the EEA Agreement in 1994, the EFTA court is not obliged to follow the decisions of the ECJ.
+This is similar to how the English courts are not obliged to follow the decisions of the Scottish courts.

-Although highly authoritative; EFTA rulings are not legally binding on the EEA EFTA states and cannot be imposed.
-The UK would have one-in-four of the judges on the EFTA court (and would likely hear every case) in contrast to one-in-28 on the ECJ.
-Unlike ECJ rulings, the EEA EFTA court respects national sovereignty and the legal supremacy of the EEA EFTA states.
+Although highly authoritative; EFTA rulings are not legally binding on the EEA/EFTA states and cannot be imposed.
+The UK could expect to negotiate at least one of the four judges on the EFTA court in contrast to one-in-28 on the ECJ.

 The EFTA Court’s Statute and its Rules of Procedure are modelled on those of the ECJ.
 The EFTA Surveillance Authority (performing an equivalent role here to the European Commission in the EU system) may bring an action for breach of EEA law before the EFTA Court.
 If the Court finds that an obligation has not been fulfilled, the EFTA State concerned must terminate the breach without delay.